nebularg/Parrot2/README.md

 **Q**: I created a custom trigger doing <something>.
 Is it worthy to be in Parrot's default triggers?
-**A**: If you want to contribute a trigger that is useful for your class, please post a ticket where you describe *exactly* how you set it up.
+**A**: If you want to contribute a trigger that is useful for your class, please post a ticket where you describe the conditions you used set it up and I'll look at including it.

 **Q**: Parrot is not showing heals, but it's enabled in the options.
 **A**: WoW displays every full overheal in the combat log (even for HoTs).